-- (i) The amount paid is closely related to the level of individual performance. - (ii) The amount paid after taxes represents a clearly noticeable rise above the base salary level. - (iii) The amount paid is closely related to the level of company performance. - (iv) The amount paid is tied into the base salary in such a way that the combined earnings are equitable both in relation to internal and external standards. - (v) The amount paid is reduced drastically whenever an individual experiences a real and continuing decrease in performance effectiveness. - (vi) The amount paid is based on an easily understandable system of allocation, and the individual is provided with complete information on the relationship between bonus and performance.
+- (i) The amount paid is closely related to the level of individual performance. - (ii) The amount paid after taxes represents a clearly noticeable rise above the base salary level.

+- (iii) The amount paid is closely related to the level of company performance. - (iv) The amount paid is tied into the base salary in such a way that the combined earnings are equitable both in relation to internal and external standards. - (v) The amount paid is reduced drastically whenever an individual experiences a real and continuing decrease in performance effectiveness. - (vi) The amount paid is based on an easily understandable system of allocation, and the individual is provided with complete information on the relationship between bonus and performance.

-- 1. What is the basic purpose of wage and salary administration? - 2.
-What are wage incentives?
+- 1. Mention the basic purpose of wage and salary administration. - 2.
+What is a sound wage policy?